ZCCheng97/Getting-and-Cleaning-Data-Week-4/README.md

 ### Files in this Repo

 -   README.md: Description of data set and data cleaning steps.
--   CodeBook.md: Description of variables in tidydata.csv
+-   CodeBook.md: Description of variables in tidydata.txt
--   run\_analysis.R: Script to produce tidydata.csv
+-   run\_analysis.R: Script to produce tidydata.txt

 ### Data Summary